Do you know who were Jaya and Vijaya in Vaikunth Dham of Lord Vishnu? Let’s explore this today.

 Ravana and Kumbhakarana

-In the Treta Yuga, Jaya and Vijaya were born as the demon brothers Ravana and Kumbhakarna.
+In the Treta Yuga, cursed gatekeeprs were born as the demon brothers Ravana and Kumbhakarna.
 Ravana kidnapped Goddess Sita and fought against Lord Rama, with his brother Kumbhakarna by his side.
 Both were ultimately defeated and killed by Lord Rama, the ninth incarnation of Lord Vishnu.

-In Dwapara Yuga, in their last rebirth, they were born as Dantavakra and Shishupal, enemies of Lord Krishna.
+In Dwapara Yuga, in their last rebirth, they were born as Dantavakra and Shishupala, enemies of Lord Krishna.
 Eventually, they were also killed by Lord Krishna.

 It is worth noting that the power of Jaya and Vijaya was decreasing with every birth.
 Lord Vishnu had to incarnate again and again to kill them.